Hi everyone! And welcome to our new blog post interview with a very talented artist Martina Naldi!

 M: I’ve always been fascinating by colors and light.
 I have a huge collection of color palette pics, whenever I need inspiration for an illustration I look at my collection.
 But of course, the real world is the best choice if you need color inspiration.

-Also, the color choice is very important for the mood of the scene, so the first step to do is understanding what you want to say with that illustration.
+Also, the color choice is very important for the mood of the scene, so the first step is to understand what you want to say with that illustration.

 Underwater Art By Martina Naldi